zzhangjii/learning-library/workshops/LabGuide500Configurenode.jsAppWithATP.md

 ![](./images/500/Picture500-2.png)

-- Enter all the required fieklds and click on Crate Instance.
+- Enter all the required fields and click on Create Instance.

 ![](./images/500/Picture500-3.png)